Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Multivariate Polynomials to Leontief Exchange Market

 Thus establishing the strong relation between solutions of $F$ and equilibria of market $\CM$, next we prove the main theorem of the paper which will give all the desired hardness results as corollaries.

 \begin{theorem} Equilibrium prices of market $\CM$, projected onto $(p_1,\dots,p_n)$, are in one-to-one correspondence with the solutions of $F$.
-Further $\CM$ can be expressed using polynomially many bits in the $size[F]$, {\em i.e.,} $size[\CM]=poly(size[F])$. \end{theorem} \begin{proof} First part follows using Lemmas \ref{lem.MtoF} and \ref{lem.FtoM}.
+Furthermore $\CM$ can be described using polynomially many bits in $size[F]$, {\em i.e.,} $size[\CM]=poly(size[F])$. \end{theorem} \begin{proof} The first part follows using Lemmas \ref{lem.MtoF} and \ref{lem.FtoM}.
 For the second part, it is enough to show that $size[\CM]=poly(size[R'(F)])$, due to Lemma \ref{lem.RF}.
 Let $L$ be the size of $R'(F)$.

 For each of the relation $r \in [K]$ of system $R'(F)$, we add $O(1)$ agents and goods in $\CM_r$, as described in Tables \ref{tab.eq}, \ref{tab.lin}, and \ref{tab.qd} together with Tables \ref{tab.conv}, \ref{tab.comb} and \ref{tab.spl}.
 Let $n_g$ and $n_a$ be the $\# goods$ and $\# agents$ in $\CM$, then we have $n_g=O(K)$ and $n_a=O(K)$.